BatadaLab/scID/README.md

 ### Output

-scID_output is a list of two objects
+scID_output is a list of four objects

 1. ```scID_output$labels``` A named list of cluster labels for the target cells